hydroper/fortoresseXY/README.md

 * For each of the server side projects, do the following steps:
   * Copy the **.env-example** file into a new **.env** file.
   * Assign the environment variables in that .env file properly.
-* Setup the HTTP server side by running the following commands:
+* Setup the server side by running the following commands:

 ```sh
 cd FortoresseXYServer